 Moving up in the same company

-2. Your friendship with your teammates will suffer once you're their boss.
+Your friendship with your teammates will suffer once you're their boss.

-If you want to continue being friends outside of your job, then it's best to leave work conversation inside the office building.
+If you want to continue being friends outside of your job, it's best to leave work conversations inside the office building.
 This problem has several sides to it.
-The first one is that some of the people on your team might view your friendship as a source of bias towards that person.
-They will assume that if your friend supports you, then she is doing that not because it's objectively reasonable but also because of friendship.
+The first one is that people on your team might view your friendship as a source of bias towards that person.
+They will assume that if your friend supports you, she is doing that not because it's objectively reasonable but also because of friendship.

 Habits to get rid of

-1. Desire to do everything yourself.
+Desire to do everything yourself.

 Don't be a bottleneck.
 If a matter is not a decision for the President or you, delegate it.
 Force responsibility down and out.
-Find problem areas, add structure and delegate.
+Find problem areas, add structure, and delegate.
 The pressure is to do the reverse.
 Resist it. - Donald Rumsfeld

-2. Desire to be the know-it-all.
+Desire to be the know-it-all.

 None of us is as smart as all of us.

-3. Closing up and working alone.
+Closing up and working alone.

-The key quality you will be required to improve is communication.
-You will need to talk with your developers.
-A lot.
-You will need to talk to your Directors.
-A lot.
+The essential quality you will be required to improve is communication.
+You will need to talk with your developers—a lot.
+You will need to speak with your Directors—a lot.
 You will have a lot of calls and a lot of emails during the day.
 That's just how it is, and there's no way of avoiding it.

-4. Caring only about your part of the work.
+Caring only about your part of the work.

 If some other department is causing your team/department speed to slow down, it's now your problem.
 If there's a blocker somewhere outside of the company, like with third-party providers - you need to sort this out.
 Either delegate that to someone or solve the problem yourself, but there should be no "Our work/their work" mentality now.